phuntime/phuntime/resources/cdk/README.md

 # Welcome to your Phuntime CDK TypeScript project!

-This is a example project for Deploying Phuntime-based functions to AWS using Typescript and CDK.
+This project is used to test development versions of Phuntime in AWS/Local stack.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.